 Directions:

-- Combine the canned tuna, olives, feta, tomatoes, and cucumber in a mixing bowl.
+- Combine tuna, olives, feta, tomatoes, cucumber.

-- Drizzle with olive oil and toss gently to combine.
+- Drizzle with olive oil, toss gently.

 3.7 Tuna and Quinoa Bowl